 Weather & Waterproofing

-Consider hot, cold, wet and dry riding conditions and the duration in which you’ll be in them.
+Consider hot, cold, wet and dry riding conditions and the duration you’ll be in them.

 A quick shower is very different from hours in the driving rain.

 Will your attire handle the job?
-Rain resistance is usually achieved with waterproofing lining.
+Rain resistance is usually achieved with a waterproof lining.
 Pay special attention to the quality and effectiveness of this lining.

 Removable insulation lining allows you to ditch a layer of your jacket while remaining safe.
 Some models may be worn all year round simply by adding or removing these linings to suit the seasonal variances.

-For extra reassurance consider the thicker materials offered by leather designs and anti-abrasion jackets featured in our reviews.
+Consider the thicker materials offered by leather designs and anti-abrasion jackets featured in our reviews for extra reassurance.

 Extras and accessories